giantswarm/schema/README.md

 # Re-usable JSON schema

-This is an experiment started in December 2022.
-The purpose is to simplify the building schema for [app](https://docs.giantswarm.io/developer-platform/app-platform/) configuration validation and foster alignment between apps.
+The purpose is to simplify the building of schemas for [app](https://docs.giantswarm.io/developer-platform/app-platform/) configuration (values.yaml) validation and foster alignment between apps.

 ## Contents